mailming/Action-Replay-HwH-Ext/README.md

 ﻿# Action Replay HwH Extension

+**Tired of repeating the same tasks over and over?** Simply record your actions once and replay them as many times as you want with just one click! 🚀

 A HeroWarsHelper (HWH) extension that **records actions you do in the game UI** and can **replay them later** (with optional auto-run and repeat counts).

 ## Install